Website monitoring

 - Resume normal monitoring without false alerts

 Begin with a longer check interval (15-30 minutes) and adjust based on your needs.
-More frequent checks provide faster detection but use more resources.
+More frequent checks detect issues faster but use more resources.

-Set up a dedicated email address for monitoring alerts (e.g., alerts@yourdomain.com) to keep notifications organized and ensure they're not missed.
+Set up a dedicated email address for monitoring alerts (e.g., alerts@yourdomain.com) to keep notifications organized.

 Check your monitoring dashboard weekly to: